Mo Willems: Awards

 In 2005, his book Leonardo, the Terrible Monster was named a Time Magazine Best Children's Book; it was also awarded a Book Sense Book of the Year Honor Book in 2006.

 Two animated versions of his books were awarded Carnegie Medals (Knuffle Bunny: A Cautionary Tale and Don't Let the Pigeon Drive the Bus!)

 Elephant & Piggie books won two Theodor Seuss Geisel Medals, for There Is a Bird on Your Head! and Are You Ready to Play Outside?, and five Geisel Honors, for We Are in a Book!, I Broke My Trunk!, Let's Go for a Drive!, A Big Guy Took My Ball!, and Waiting Is Not Easy!
 His 2009 I Love My New Toy! earned him a Golden Kite Award.

-The Pigeon Needs a Bath was awarded the Best Picture Book award by Goodreads in 2014.
-The Thank You Book was awarded the same award by Goodreads in 2016.

 Willems won the Daytime Emmy Award for Outstanding Writing For A Children's Series six times for his work on Sesame Street between 1995 and 2001.

 In 2019, Willems was named the Best of Brooklyn, during the Brooklyn Book Festival.

 In 2020, Willems recorded an audio book, The Pigeon HAS to Go to School!, for which he was nominated for the Audie Award for Young Listeners.
 The same book had Willems on the NY Times Bestseller list for 11 weeks running.

+In 2026, Willems was announced as the recipient of the Chicago Public Library Foundation's Carl Sandburg Literary Award.

 Personal life

 He married Cheryl Camp in Brooklyn, New York, in 1997.
 They reside in Northampton, Massachusetts.

-Willems' parents were from the Netherlands and grew up there during World War II.
-His mother was a corporate attorney and an honorary consul to the Dutch Embassy.
-His father was from Nijmegen.